 Donald Knuth

-Through 2008, I received approximately 14,000 email messages after SPAM-filtering had removed most of the junk.
-Since most messages arrive on weekdays, this translates to somewhere around 50 emails per weekday.
-Liberally estimating 15-20 of these as announcements, automated output (e.g., cron jobs), and unfiltered SPAM, this leaves approximately 25-30 legitimate messages that request some action, often requiring a response.
-As of January 2009, this surged to 50 messages per day.
-In a typical uninterrupted session, each email message I send takes an average of 10 minutes of my time.
-You can do the math.
+In a typical year, I received approximately 20,000 email messages after SPAM-filtering has removed most of the junk.
+Since most messages arrive outside of weekends and holidays, this translates to a figure approaching 85 emails per weekday.
+Liberally estimating 15-20 of these as announcements, automated output (e.g., cron jobs), and unfiltered SPAM, this leaves approximately 65-70 legitimate messages that request some action, often requiring a response.
+In an uninterrupted session, each email message I send takes an average of 10 minutes of my time.
+You do the math.

 by Jeremy Cooperstock